The Children's Community Garden

 Children and their adults reconnecting to nature

 There are many garden spaces in your community where children and their adults can gather.
-If you have a garden space that currently invites children, or would like to start a children's community garden in your neighborhood, please contact admin@earlychildhoodjustice.org
+If you would like to start a children's community garden in your neighborhood, please contact admin@earlychildhoodjustice.org